Internet Safety For Business, Home.

 Remember Google, Social Media forgets nothing, they see and keep everything.
 Google can’t forgive or forget, (despite your right to be forgotten) it’s only a computer that’s all.
 Remember Google has no compassion, soul, has no kindness and can’t see the good in you.
 It’s just a computer designed to make money for Google, that’s it.

-You need to care of business because Google is, it controls mobile phones operating systems, 95% plus of all European searches.
+You need to take care of business because Google is, it controls mobile phone operating systems, 95% plus of all European searches.
 The same applies to Facebook, Snapchat, Instagram.

 That’s the just the beginning, all employers, banks, colleges check your social profile prior to meeting you, because they can and it’s the easiest, best way to see if you are reliable.
 In our internet safety talks to 16,17,18,19 years olds we make this very plain indeed with examples of real impact.
 One on the biggest parts of internet safety is to ensure that your online reputation is properly nurtured.